Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Examples: rotations and reflections

-Rotation-equivariant phases in class D have been studied by several groups, including Shiozaki-Shapourian-Ryu~\cite[\S IV.C]{SSR17b}, Guo-Ohmori-Putrov-Wan-Wang~\cite[\S 10.9]{GOPWW18}, and Freed-Hopkins~\cite[\S 5]{FH19}, who all restrict to the case $n = 2$, and most comprehensively by Cheng-Wang~\cite[\S IV, \S V]{CW18}, who consider arbitrary $n$ and both the spinless and spin-$1/2$ cases in $d = 2,3$.
 Freed-Hopkins begin from the same ansatz as us so agreement is no surprise.
 In the remaining cases, there is almost complete agreement: all classifications compute the same torsion summands, but they all miss the free summand in $d = 2$.
 This is not a discrepancy, however: many authors restrict to considering phases whose low-energy effective theories are expected to be topological field theories, which in the ansatz of Freed-Hopkins~\cite[\FHrefllink{page.20}{\S\S 5.3--5.4}]{FH16} amounts to considering the torsion subgroup of the classification using $I_\Z\MTH$.
-The non-topological theories corresponding to the free summand have been discussed in a few references, including Freed~\cite[Lecture 9]{Fre19} and Wan-Wang~\cite[\S 7.1]{WW19a}; at present, their mathematical description remains partly conjectural.
+The non-topological theories corresponding to the free summand have been discussed in a few references, including Freed~\cite[Lecture 9]{Fre19} and Wan-Wang~\cite[\S 7.1]{WW19a}; they correspond to non-topological, invertible field theories by a theorem of Grady~\cite{Gra23}.